 - Use deadbolt locks on your doors ranked "Grade 1" by the American National Standards Institute (ANSI)

 - Install burglar alarms connected to local police

 - Install motion lights around the perimeter of your home

-The measures may cost some money to install however--you will want to consider the cost of the installation and the savings from the discount.
+These measures may cost you some money to install.
+However, you will want to consider the cost of the installation compared to the savings from the discount.
 You should call your agent or homeowners insurance company to get an exact amount for the discount.